 It's almost here, winter and all that comes with it.
-As temperatures steadily drop through out the fall and moving into the winter we make lifestyle adjustments.
+As temperatures steadily drop throughout the fall and move into the winter, we make lifestyle adjustments.
 One of those adjustments means spending much more time indoors on average.
 We also are no longer opening up our windows to get some fresh, cool air.
 Indoor humidity problems affect, us and our homes in multiple ways, and we'll briefly explore the issues, the results, and what steps you can take to resolve them.

 Low Indoor Humidity

 The winter months can present different problems for different homes.
 Some homes are of loose or average "tightness".
 These homes may have leaky areas around windows, door frames, or other penetrations that may cause untreated air from outside or non-conditioned areas to enter the home.
 One of the most common seasonal issues in Wisconsin climate is a dry home.
 According to the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) relative indoor optimal humidity levels should be between 40-60%.

 With dry winter air entering our homes for consecutive months it's not uncommon that we find home humidity levels dipping well below the recommended design levels.
 This may cause multiple environmental issues that include dried out hardwood flooring and wood furnishings, damaged artwork and musical instruments, and increased utility bills.
 In addition to the potential negative impacts to your home and possessions you may experience personal discomfort that includes dry skin, increased vulnerability to infections, dry nasal passages, chapped lips, unpleasant shocks from carpet or electronics and static cling.